cyversewarwick/expression_tutorial/README.md

 ![BiNGO](screens/9.png)

 1. If you don't have it already, set up Cytoscape on your machine.
 Go to http://www.cytoscape.org/download.php and download the recommended installer.
-Then us it to install Cytoscape.
+Then use it to install Cytoscape.
 2. Open Cytoscape.
 3. Set up BiNGO.
 Go to http://apps.cytoscape.org/apps/bingo and press the Install button.
 This will automatically set up the app within your Cytoscape environment.
 4. Open the Apps dropdown in the Cytoscape menu bar and open BiNGO.